matrix-org/matrix-spec-proposals/proposals/2228-self-destructing-events.md

 field to any event's content:

 `m.self_destruct`:
-  the duration in seconds after which the participating servers should redact this event on behalf of the sender, after seeing an explicit read receipt delivered for the message from all users in the room.
-Must be null or in range [0, 2<sup>31</sup>-1].
+  the duration in milliseconds after which the participating servers should redact this event on behalf of the sender, after seeing an explicit read receipt delivered for the message from all users in the room.
+Must be null or an integer in range [0, 2<sup>31</sup>-1].
 If absent, or null, this behaviour does not take effect.

 Clients and servers MUST send explicit read receipts per-message for self-destructing messages (rather than for the most recently read message,